killinen/BrakeModule/README.md

 The next generation of the board is planned to have an Blue Pill development board accompanied with MCP2551 CAN module.
 - Integrate the relays (and use better ones) into the PCB.
 - Integrate the brakeswitch lines into the PCB, get the low current demand of the board from brake light switch lines.
+- Add 12V to 5V buck converter module.
 - "Read" the brake pedal switch true state.
-- Change the temperature sensor from DS18B20 to LM36.
+- Change the temperature sensor from DS18B20 to TMP36.
 - Integrate pump wire connections into PCB.
 - Have USB to UART (FTDI) connector for updating the software and debugging.
-- Maybe use of different kind of pwr MOSFET
+- Maybe use of different kind of pwr MOSFET.
-- Add 12V to 5V buck converter module

 <p align="center">
   <img src="Pics/BM03.PNG?raw=true">
 </p>

+## Possible future development

+Possibly ditch the relays and just sense the DSC wires and drive the pump accordingly.
+This would result an lag for the charge pump pressure buildup in DSC operation, because it seems that there is some bootstrapping cycle shown in measuring the DSC wires:

+Picture here of voltage readings measured from +wire.

+So to trigger the charge pump to operation it would need so lag so it is not triggered by the bootstarp cycle voltage spikes.
+This possibly would be around XXX ms, which I'm not sure if it is real world meaningful lag.
+This is kinda problem allready if we would want to eliminate the unfortunate event of DSC demanding charge pump operation and BrakeModule beeing in control.

 ---